hdShang/arxiv-daily/docs/cs-CV/2025-10-24/papers/251022045v1-vlm-slideeval-evaluating-vlms-on-structured-comprehension-and-pertur.md

 ---
 layout: default
-title: VLM-SlideEval: Evaluating VLMs on Structured Comprehension and Perturbation Sensitivity in PPT
+title: "VLM-SlideEval: Evaluating VLMs on Structured Comprehension and Perturbation Sensitivity in PPT"
 ---

 # VLM-SlideEval: Evaluating VLMs on Structured Comprehension and Perturbation Sensitivity in PPT